-The 2021 Atlantic hurricane season is forecast to produce more storms than average.
-The reason for this is the lack of El Nino, which typically features more wind shear.
-We also expect warmer than average sea temperatures and an active West African Monsoon.
+The season was forecast to produce more storms than average, and it has indeed produced 21 named storms as of October 30.
+Part of the reason for this was the lack of El Nino, which typically features more wind shear.
+We also had warmer than average sea temperatures and an active West African Monsoon.

-The World Meteorological Organization announced the Greek alphabet will not be used in the future because it "creates a distraction from the communication of hazard and storm warnings and is potentially confusing."
+If we had exceeded the 21 names on the list, we would have progressed to a new set of supplemental names provided by the World Meteorological Organization.
+They said the Greek alphabet will not be used because it "creates a distraction from the communication of hazard and storm warnings and is potentially confusing."

 There have been only two years that used an extra set of names, and those were 2005 and 2020.